IBD Scholarship

 AbbView IBD Scholarship logo

-Crohn’s and Colitis Canada’s AbbVie IBD Scholarship Program supports students in achieving their academic goals while they make a lasting and meaningful difference in their communities.
-We award $5,000 scholarships to fifteen (15) inspiring students attending a Canadian post-secondary institution for the upcoming fall semester.
-The program, made possible by an educational grant from AbbVie Canada, helps alleviate financial barriers, enabling students to spend more time on their studies, pursue their passions, and get involved with causes close to their hearts.
-You can learn more about eligibility and the application requirements below.
+The AbbVie IBD Scholarship program helps students with inflammatory bowel disease (IBD) achieve their academic goals while they make a lasting and meaningful difference in their communities.
+Crohn’s and Colitis Canada will award fifteen (15) aspiring students a one-time $5,000 CAD scholarship to support their education at a Canadian post-secondary institution for the upcoming fall semester.
+The program helps alleviate financial barriers, enabling students to focus on their studies, pursue their passions, and engage in meaningful community work.
+Learn more about eligibility and the application requirements below.

 Clinton Shard Memorial Scholarship

-The Clinton Shard Memorial Scholarship honours the memory and impact of Clinton Shard, a 2012 AbbVie IBD Scholarship recipient who made significant contributions to the inflammatory bowel disease (IBD) community.
-As of 2022, one AbbVie IBD Scholarship recipient will be selected by Clinton’s family as the Clinton Shard Memorial Scholarship recipient in addition to receiving the $5,000 scholarship payment.
+The Clinton Shard Memorial Scholarship honours the legacy of Clinton Shard, a 2012 AbbVie IBD Scholarship recipient who made significant contributions to the IBD community.
+Each year, the Shard family selects one scholarship recipient to receive the award.
 Read more about Clinton Shard and his legacy.

 Applicants of any age are encouraged to apply and must be: